Anthony Gould (American football): Professional career

 Gould was selected by the Indianapolis Colts in the fifth round, 142nd overall, of the 2024 NFL draft.

-Throughout the 2024 season, he mainly served as a return specialist, recording 4 punt returns for a season-high 109 yards in his Week 1 NFL debut against the Houston Texans.
-In the 2025 season, his role of return specialist continued.
-He had two consecutive weeks of over 100 return yards, making 3 kick returns for 104 yards in Week 3, as well as 4 kick returns for 91 yards and 2 punt returns for 31 yards (a combined career-high of 122 return yards in a single game) in Week 4.
+Throughout the 2024 season, he mainly served as a return specialist, recording four punt returns for a season-high 109 yards in his Week 1 NFL debut against the Houston Texans.

+In the 2025 season, Gould's role of return specialist continued.
+He had two consecutive weeks of over 100 return yards, making three kick returns for 104 yards in Week 3, as well as four kick returns for 91 yards and two punt returns for 31 yards (a combined career-high of 122 return yards in a single game) in Week 4.
+In 11 appearances (one start) for the Colts, Gould recorded two receptions for six scoreless yards.
+On December 27, 2025, Gould was placed on season-ending injured reserve due to a foot injury suffered in Week 14 against the Jacksonville Jaguars.

+On August 30, 2026, Gould was waived by the Colts as part of final roster cuts and re-signed to the practice squad the next day.
+He was promoted to the active roster on September 26.